Kolven

 rules were simple: bring an

-possible strokes.
-Kolven can be seen in the pictures of the great Dutch 16th and 17th
+object from A to B by hitting it with a stick.
+Kolven can be seen in many pictures of the great Dutch 16th and 17th

 century painters.
 Kolven was played in the streets and on the squares by